Budget Travel India: How to Explore 5 Major Cities Under ₹50,000

 Money-Saving Power Tips

-**ATM Strategy:** Withdraw larger amounts less frequently to minimize ₹20-50 ATM fees.
-Use bank ATMs over private ones.
+**ATM strategy.** Withdraw bigger amounts less often to limit ₹20 to ₹50 ATM fees.
+Use bank ATMs, not the private kiosks.

-**Group Discounts:** Traveling with friends?
-Share hotel rooms, split cab fares, share meals (thalis are huge).
+**Group discounts.** Travelling with friends helps.
+Share hotel rooms, split cab fares, share thalis (they are huge).

 Budget TravelIndia TravelTravel TipsMoney SavingBackpackingTravel PlanningMumbaiDelhiGoaBangaloreJaipur